Dr Amjad Hayat

 By the time a patient seeks help a high percentage will already have advanced stage lymphoma.

 As a slow-developing cancer, that remains incurable, despite significant improvements in standard treatment, the first course of action could be ‘watchful waiting,’ which often adds to a patient’s anxiety.

 This is an issue that Hayat believes needs to be addressed.
-“Most patients are waiting for something dreadful to happen and we need to do more to provide psychological support for them,” he says.
+“Most patients are waiting for something dreadful to happen and we need to do more to provide them psychological support.”

 When it comes to treatment, there are plenty of effective therapies out there.
 First line treatments can include radiotherapy, if the condition is localised, along with a combination of chemo-immunotherapy.
-Maintenance drugs are also commonly given to patients in the two years following treatment.
+Patients commonly receive maintenance drugs in the years following.

-There is no denying the progress that has been made, but greater research and better support are needed to help patients living with follicular lymphoma.
+There is no denying the progress that has been made.
+Helping patients living with follicular lymphoma through improved research.